Maboroshy/Bash-note/README.md

 ## Using Bash-note

 You can see all Bash-note command line arguments by running `bash-note -h`.
-This will also show if all requred binaries/packages are present in the system.
+This also shows if all requred binaries/packages are present in the system.

 Bash-note requres: xclip, gettext, pandoc, wget, inotify-tools, jhead.